 Spicy Quinoa and Black Beans

 - 1 onion diced

 - 1/4 teaspoon cayenne pepper

-- 1.5 cups chicken stock/broth or vegetable stock, or water for a vegetarian/vegan option
+- 1.5 cups vegetable broth or chicken broth, or water in a pinch

 - 1 cup frozen corn